German Finance Minister welcomes court ruling on ESM

 "Respect for the Constitutional Court will hopefully persuade the plaintiffs in the future that this treaty does not flout the constitution," he added.

-Scores of plaintiffs including academics and members of Chancellor Angela Merkel's centre-right coalition had tried to block the ESM going into force with the injunction.
+Scores of plaintiffs including academics and members of Chancellor Angela Merkel's center-right coalition had tried to block the ESM going into force with the injunction.

 Schaeuble also tried to reassure Germans nervous about the growing costs of the euro zone crisis, saying he believed the European Central Bank would always respect its mandate to maintain price stability.